Natgeos

 First of all, there is lavender which is well known for its mosquito repellent properties.
 The secret of this property is in the scent of lavender which contains linalool and lynalyl acetate.

-Both of these substances are avoided by mosquitoes, but are not harmful to humans and pets.
-It smells good and can make the mind calmer.
 This purple flower plant is small in size so it can be used to decorate a home too.
 Place it near the door or window to prevent mosquitoes from roaming in the dwelling.

 Lemongrass